Xython/wisepy2/README.md

 Fast Terminal
 ------------------------

-You can see the codes at `rtpy.terminal`, I have just implemented full featured `ls`, `cd`, `echo`, pipe-operator and quote expression.
+You can see the codes at `rtpy/rtpy-terminal`, I have just implemented full featured `ls`, `cd`, `echo`, pipe-operator and quote expression.

 [![terminal_demo](./terminal_demo.jpg)](./terminal_demo.jpg)